erentatarr/The-Impact-of-Weather-Conditions-on-Traffic-Congestion-in-Istanbul/README.md

 **Expected Results:**
 1-Heavy rainfall is expected to produce noticeably higher congestion levels than light or moderate rainfall.
-2-Rainfall may have a stronger effect during peak traffic hours.
-3-The Asian and European sides may respond differently to rainfall intensity.
+2-The Asian and European sides may respond differently to rainfall intensity.
-4-Other weather variables (wind, pressure, temperature) may play secondary or moderating roles.
+2-Other weather variables (wind, pressure, temperature) may play secondary or moderating roles.

 **Limitations**: